btcpayserver/woocommerce-plugin/README.md

 If you *are* a developer wanting contribute an enhancement, bugfix or other patch to this project, please fork this repository and submit a pull request detailing your changes.
 We review all PRs!

 This open source project is released under the [MIT license](http://opensource.org/licenses/MIT) which means if you would like to use this project's code in your own project you are free to do so.
 Speaking of, if you have used our code in a cool new project we would like to hear about it!
-Please send us an email or post a new thread on [BitPay Labs](https://labs.bitpay.com).
+Please get [in contact](https://github.com/btcpayserver/btcpayserver#-community).

 ## License